Interesting Things

 -

 Narratives are not inherent to photographs, but constantly in flux.
 This is especially apparent in the liminal space between photographs and annotations.
-What to retrieve, which meanings to infuse, what to add?
-The publication Interesting Things juxtaposes Frank Scholten’s photographs with words.
-It appropriates how Frank Scholten captioned his images to create a biblical taxonomy of people and places, and it questions how later archivists and researchers assigned keywords and titles.
-By inviting collaborators to contribute their words, the publication deconstructs notions of knowledge and narrations of Euro-Christian hegemony.
+What can be retrieved, what meanings can be infused, what should be added?
+My publication Interesting Things juxtaposes Frank Scholten’s photographs with words.
+It appropriates how Frank Scholten captioned his images to create a biblical taxonomy of people and places in the books he published himself, questioning how later archivists and researchers assigned keywords and titles.
+By inviting collaborators to contribute with their words, the publication deconstructs notions of knowledge and narrations of Euro-Christian hegemony.
 The book is an attempt to deal collectively with images that are ambiguous, political, historical and urgent at the same time.

-When thinking of Palestine as a land under colonial-imperial rule, there is a line to be drawn from Orientalism‘s patronizing depictions of an “empty land“ to the current genocide, to the organised destruction of a people.
-There is a line to be drawn from Zionism’s urge to erase Palestinian lives from the archives to the scattered photographic heritage today.
-There is a line to be drawn from Palestine under British Mandate to the current oppression.
-There is a line to be drawn from Frank Scholten’s images to today’s gazes.
+When thinking of Palestine as a land under colonial and imperial rule, a line can be traced, connecting Orientalism’s patronizing depictions of an “empty land” to the current genocide, to the organised destruction of a people.
+A line runs from Zionism’s urge to erase Palestinian lives from the archives to the scattered photographic heritage today.
+A line runs from Palestine under British Mandate to the current, ongoing oppression.
+A line runs from Frank Scholten’s images to today’s gazes.

 -